val3riot/DrawNameInTerminal/README.md

 # DrawNameInTerminal
 A script that draws a string in the terminal.
-The lenght of the string depend on a lenght of your terminal....
+The length of the string depends on a length of your terminal....
 In the next time i'll automate everything.